AdobeDocs/target-learn.en/help/activities/use-activity-targeting.md

 ---
 title: How to Use Activity Targeting
-description: Adobe Target provides different levers for controlling the experiences shown to different audiences when an activity goes live.
-Learn how to control who sees what by using audiences and traffic allocation.
+description: Learn about the different levers for controlling the experiences shown to different audiences when an activity goes live.
 role: User
 level: Intermediate
 topic: Personalization